 Attorney as executor

 Per the American Bar Association, if you feel that none of your family members or friends possess the requisite financial skills to properly act as your executor, you may wish to designate your attorney instead.
-Not only has (s)he probably worked with you for years to help you set up your estate plan, (s)he also is well qualified to take your estate through probate.
+Not only has your attorney probably worked with you for years to help you set up your estate plan, the attorney also is well qualified to take your estate through probate.

 In addition, your attorney is a disinterested and neutral party.
-Thus (s)he likely has no conflict of interest with any of your heirs, nor will (s)he favor one over another.
+Thus the attorney likely has no conflict of interest with any of your heirs, nor the attorney favor one over another.
 This is a particularly important consideration if some of your family members do not get along well together.
 Remember that choosing your executor wisely is just as important as making your Last Will and Testament in the first place.
 The person you choose bears grave responsibilities that will impact your family and other heirs after you die.